 |VWF and/or HAVS with symptoms mainly in cold weather and limited impact on employment||£6,985 to £13,530|

 |VWF and/or HAVS with only occasional symptoms||£2,420 to £6,985|

-To receive your free case assessment, simply enter your details into the contact form below.
-One of our experienced assessors will be in contact to discuss your accident.
-If you do have a valid claim, our solicitors will be happy to provide you with a 100% no win no fee service.
+If you do have a valid claim, an experienced solicitor will be happy to provide you with a 100% no win no fee service.
 This means there are no upfront costs and no financial risk.
-If we are unable to win your case, you won’t pay our solicitors a penny.
+If your solicitor is unable to win your case, you won’t pay them a penny.